 - Schedule: Select Run on the following date then select “Do not repeat“.

 - Task Settings: Check “Send run details by email“, add your email then copy paste the code below in the Run command area.
 After that click OK.

-After you click OK on STEP 5, select your “Install Dozzle” Task then click the “Run” tab.
-You will be asked to run Install Dozzle – click Yes.
+After you click Submit on STEP 10, select your “Install Dozzle” Task then click the “Run” tab.
+You will be asked to run Install Dozzle – click OK.
 Follow the instructions in the image below.